GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity and elegance are unpopular because they require hard work and discipline to achieve and education to be appreciated.
+> ### The efficiency of the code decreases with an increase in the number of people working on the program.
+The most efficient programs are written by a single person.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Charles Simonyi*

 ---
 ## 🏎 Quick Facts